 We gave a presentation about evergreen SEO based on the tips in this newsletter at NESS, News and Editorial SEO Summit.
-As part of the discussion, we provided an evergreen SEO tracking sheet, where you can execute your own evergreen strategy based on your business decisions.
+As part of the discussion, we provided an evergreen SEO tracking sheet to help better execute your own evergreen strategy.

 Thanks again to organizers Barry Adams and John Shehata for the invitation.
 Catch up on our top takeaways from the conference.

 Sign up for our Slack community to talk about SEO for news at any time!